Buttaa/eth2-knowledge-base/howToMulticlient.md

 &nbsp;&nbsp;&nbsp; <sub> **NOTE:** The description displayed on the **Participation Page** does not work for Windows. </sub>

 2. **Download** the newest versions of the Beaconchain and Validator.
-The version name might have changed due to an update, but the file name should similar.
+The version name might have changed due to an update, but the file name should similar (green mark on the picture below).

 ![Prysmatic_DownloadPage](https://user-images.githubusercontent.com/26490734/79448695-2cd95b00-7fe2-11ea-8daa-1bff18dc9343.png)